-Part two of a three part series on social change.
 Part one – Decade of dissonance – is available HERE.

 One hundred years ago, there was World War One and the Spanish Flu that killed over 50 million people and infected a third of the world population.
 In 2020, we have a global pandemic with Covid-19 that has caused over 800,000 deaths to date and 23 million recorded cases worldwide, as well as a climate emergency and major global disruptions to trade which include Brexit with an untested regulatory framework.

 We learn that the government’s approach to the pandemic has resulted in the UK suffering the worst of both worlds, with the worst hit to the economy and one of the highest excess death rates in the world.
 GDP is set to fall by 11.5 percent this year, while our excess death rate is now 610 deaths per million.
 The economy has tanked, businesses have been shut and the government has been financially supporting 9.4 million people on furlough, which is anticipated to cost between £60bn and £84bn.
 We are in the midst of the deepest recession on record.

 Under EU rules, the extent of member governments’ ability to use public resources to assist businesses and industries is limited (pre-Brexit and pre-Covid-19).
 This is currently a bone of contention in the Brexit negotiations.
 If no agreement is reached, the UK’s trade with the EU will be conducted under World Trade Organization rules, which though similar to the EU’s regarding state aid, only apply to goods, not services.
 Calls for enhanced support for British businesses have become louder during the pandemic.
 In fact, one of the consequences of Covid-19 and the closing of borders may be that countries across the world begin to turn away from globalisation, which in the UK’s case could be beneficial for regional development.